 Experienced shelter companies are able to easily navigate the red tape required to get manufacturers up and running fast.
 Foreign companies are often able to select the amount of support they need.

-If you’re ready to take the next step as an IMMEX company, Tetakawi can help.
+If you’re ready to take advantage of the IMMEX Program, Tetakawi can help.
 Reach out to discuss your options today.

 Sign up and stay informed with tips, updates, and best practices for manufacturing in Mexico.